-If you are looking for the ways to track time spent on projects in Excel, then this article will be helpful for you.
-In our daily working life we need to perform different projects.
+If you are looking for ways to track time spent on projects in Excel, then this article will be helpful for you.
+In our daily working life, we need to perform different projects.
 These projects need to be tracked based on time because the amount of spending time is a vital factor in every project.
 We can track times on projects very effectively.
-In this article we’ll try to discuss different methods about how to track time spent on projects in Excel.
+In this article, we’ll try to discuss different methods about how to track time spent on projects in Excel.

-5 Ways to Track Time Spent on Projects in Excel
+How to Track Time Spent on Projects in Excel: 5 Useful Methods

 Excel offers us multiple solutions to track time spent on projects.
 It has various functions and formulas to work with time tracking.
 Firstly, we have made a dataset named Dataset of Projects Finished in a Day.
 It has column headers as Project Name, Starting Time, and Ending Time.
 We’ll first consider that these projects end within a day.
 The dataset is like this.